blrobin2/blrobin2.github.io/_posts/2023-10-06-ninotchka.md

 letterboxd_url: https://boxd.it/4WUBQf
 mst3k: false
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 <b>Capitalist propaganda, but make it funny</b>

 Bolsheviks come to Paris to sell jewels to help fund the impoverished mother country.
 Within moments, they talk about how great France is — they're afraid of the judgment they'll receive for indulging in any luxury, but still take the Royal Suite at their hotel

 Grand Duchess Swana (Ina Claire) gets word from a spy that the Bolsheviks have her lost jewels — confiscated by the Russian state — and intend to sell them.
 Count Leon d'Algout (Melvyn Douglas) intercepts the sale, to the embarrassment of the Bolsheviks

 To aid their suit, Russia sends their comrade Ninotchka (Greta Garbo), who more strongly upholds the "luxury is evil" party line